 - Try retrieval practice methods: Quizzes, worksheets, concept maps, and writing prompts.

-Good techniques apply to all types of exams – from pop quizzes to tests featuring various multiple-answer choices and standardized tests with complex answer sheets.
+Good techniques apply to all types of exams – from pop quizzes to tests featuring various multiple-choice tests and standardized tests with complex answer sheets.
 Here’s what you’ll need to do:

 - Listen to the instructions and scan over the entire test to identify potential challenges and opportunities for excellent performance.